Samuel Hill

-Samuel Hill (13 May 1857 – 26 February 1931), usually known as Sam Hill, was an American businessman, lawyer, railroad executive, and advocate of good roads.
+Samuel Hill (13 May 1857 – 26 February 1931), was an American businessman, lawyer, railroad executive, and advocate of good roads.
 He substantially influenced the Pacific Northwest region's economic development in the early 20th century.

 His projects include the Peace Arch, a monument to 100 years of peace between the United States and Canada, on the border between Blaine, Washington, and Surrey, British Columbia, and the Maryhill Museum of Art.
 Although his promotion of paved modern roads is possibly his greatest legacy, he is now best remembered for building the Stonehenge replica in Maryhill, Washington.

 Early life and education

 Sam Hill was born into a Quaker family in Deep River, North Carolina.
 His family was displaced by the American Civil War and Sam grew up after the war in Minneapolis, Minnesota.

 Hill graduated from Haverford College in 1878 (also his father's alma mater).
 At Haverford he studied Latin, Greek, French, and German as well as mathematics, science, English literature, logic, rhetoric, and political science.

 He attended Harvard University for a year to receive a second bachelor's degree in 1879.
 At Harvard he continued his Latin and history ("Colonial History of America" under Henry Cabot Lodge) and studied forensics and philosophy ("German Philosophy of the Present Day" and "Advanced Political Economy").
 Despite attending only one year, he became an extremely active Harvard alumnus, serving for several years on the Harvard Board of Overseers even though it required many transcontinental trips each year to attend meetings.
 He also joined (and, at times, led) Harvard Clubs in several cities in the U.S.